 I invite you to discuss with me any questions or concerns about fees and payments during any session.
 This might include your ability to afford therapy, how fees in general are set, whether the fees are worth the service you will receive, or something else.
 Your ability to enter into therapy with confidence is an important part of your growth and reaching your goals.

 The fee for psychotherapy services in general varies greatly, based upon many factors.
-My current fee for new clients and non-regularly-scheduled clients is $165 per therapy hour (50 minutes).
+My current fee for new clients and non-regularly-scheduled clients is $165 per therapy hour (50 minutes) for individuals, couples, and families.
 Longer sessions can be requested, if desired.
 If I believe a longer session is in your best interest and I have availability, any time over the initial therapy hour will be pro-rated.
+Fees for individual, couple and family therapy are due when services are rendered.

 I keep a limited number of reduced fee sessions open for lower-income clients.
 The fees are based on a sliding scale according to income level.
 If you are interested in seeing if you might qualify, feel free to inquire to me directly before your first session.
 All reduced-fee clients are required to show proof of income.